Lady Audley's Secret: Analysis and themes Lady Audley's Secret plays on Victorian anxieties about the domestic sphere. The home was supposed to be a refuge from the dangers of the outside world, but in the novel, the seemingly perfect domestic lady turns out to be a violent criminal who has not only tried to commit murder but who has also committed bigamy and abandoned her child. This unsettled Victorian readers because it indicated that the concepts of "the perfect lady/mother" and "domestic bliss" were more idealistic than realistic. In addition, anxieties about the increasing urbanization of Britain abound; the city gives Lady Audley the power to change her identity because it renders its citizens effectively anonymous. The small town of Audley is no longer a refuge where everyone knows the life story of every neighbor; the residents of Audley must accept Lucy Graham's account of herself since they have no other information about her past.

+Other anxieties about unstable identity appear throughout the novel: Lady Audley's maid, Phoebe, resembles Lady Audley, thus banishing the idea of physical distinction between the upper and lower classes and therefore of any inherent superiority of the former.
 Lady Audley's Secret is, furthermore, a story about gender and class, and Lady Audley's objectionable upward mobility suggests a threat to the paradigm of social class.
+Women in the Victorian era were expected to be the managers of the home and the caretaker of the children.
+That was about the extent of their purpose in the eyes of the world at that point, so Lady Audley having power and wealth was out of the norm, and most likely shocked readers at the time.

 Madness is also a key issue.
 Lady Audley and others often converse about the meaning of this word, but many readers believe that Lady Audley is not mad.
 In fact, many critics view Lady Audley's deception as a feminist act in which a woman takes control of the direction of her own life.
+Women in the Victorian era were often diagnosed as “mad” when they did not adhere to the social constructs of the time, which caused many women to be sent to institutions when they were not actually insane.
+During this period, mental institutions were on the rise, and the conditions were harsh.
+Overcrowding and lack of professionals caused the patients to not get the help they truly needed.

-The novel mirrors many of the same themes from the real-life Constance Kent case of June 1860 that gripped the nation with headline news for years.
+The novel mirrors many of the same themes from the real-life Constance Kent case of June 1860.
 The first instalment of Lady Audley's Secret came out almost exactly one year after the Kent murder.
-The novel, like the real-life case, featured a wicked stepmother (and former governess who married a gentleman), a mysterious and brutal murder in a country manor house, a body thrown down a well, and characters fascinated by madness.
+The novel, like the real-life case, featured a stepmother and former governess, a mysterious and brutal murder in a country manor house, a body thrown down a well, and characters fascinated by madness.
 Constance Kent can be seen in many of the female characters in the novel: the murderess Lady Audley, the tomboyish Alicia Audley, the restrained Phoebe Marks and the lonely Clara Talboys.
 Jack Whicher, the detective and case investigator, can be seen in the character of Robert Audley.